-If you were given a prescription for narcotic pain medication, you should take this as directed for severe pain.
+You can expect to have pain for the first week or so after surgery.
+The pain is often worse at night.
+You will be given a prescription for pain medication upon discharge from the hospital.
+This will be sent electronically to the pharmacy on file.
+You should take this narcotic pain medication as directed for moderate to severe pain.
 You should take your pain medication with food.
 If you cannot tolerate this pain medication because of nausea or itching, please call the office.
 You should call the office for a refill several days before you run out of pain medication.
-Refilling your prescription may take 2-3 business days and will be sent electronically to your pharmacy on file.
+Refilling your new prescriton may take 2-3 business days.
 Narcotics will not be refilled by the on-call physician after hours or on weekends.

 For mild pain, you may take acetaminophen (Tylenol).
 (However remember that medications such as Percocet, Vicodin, and Tylenol #3 contain acetaminophen and you should not take more than 3000 mg of acetaminophen daily.)